 What is Obeya?

-The word Obeya means “big room” in the Japanese language.
-It describes a central place where both leadership and operational teams can discuss openly and leverage visual management to ensure the organization delivers maximal value to customers while minimizing waste.
+The word Obeya means “big room” in Japanese.
+It describes a central place where leaders and operational teams within organizations can leverage visual management tactics together to brainstorm, ask important questions, challenge each other’s ideas, and break down siloes—all in an effort to deliver maximum value to customers while also minimizing waste.

-Although Obeya was initially used to develop an industrial product as part of a program, you can use the method in a wide range of situations to support the leadership function of an organization.
-As stated by Tim Wiegel in Leading with Obeya, “it has the potential to align strategy, sharpen focus, share meaningful context and bring about learning and improvement skills for both leadership and operational teams.”
+Although this specific use case of the Obeya method applies to big industrial production, it can be used in virtually any sector or situation—especially in the realm of software and digital product development.
+As stated by Tim Wiegel in Leading with Obeya, “[The Obeya method] has the potential to align strategy, sharpen focus, share meaningful context, and bring about learning and improvement skills for both leadership and operational teams.”

 1. Lead Successful Strategies

 This is the starting point of your Obeya Room.
 Here, the goal is to hone in on the project's purpose (the “why”), the high-level strategy driving it forward, and the strategic capabilities of the team that will bring it to life (i.e., the skills, resources, and teams required to achieve the project’s core objectives).
 Consider this a “North Star” that influences decision-making while also helping the entire team stay focused on what matters the most for both an organization and its customers.

 Depending on your project, you may want to identify key customer or stakeholder needs and also share learnings and analyses gleaned from the PESTEL Analysis Framework.

 “The delivery of value is about how we spend the time and resources available to us, to maximize value for customers and our organization,” explains Wiegel.
 This area typically includes four key parts:

 - Value Stream Map: Breaks down a process into a series of steps.